-There are few stones left unturned when it comes to COVID-19.
-Everything from “how to make your own hand sanitizer” to timelines of the Coronavirus pandemic have been laid out and made searchable.
+There were few stones left unturned when it came to COVID-19.
+Everything from “how to make your own hand sanitizer” to timelines of the pandemic has been laid out and made searchable.

-There’s no way of tip toeing around it: in this present moment for most people, job security is on the decline and unemployment is hiking.
+There’s no way of tip-toeing around it: for many people, job security is on the decline and unemployment is hiking.

-As a result, employees will have a greater wealth of knowledge and become used to reacting to what your industry and what the market demands, allowing you to leverage their skills to carry your organization across murky waters.
+As a result, employees will have a greater wealth of knowledge, become used to problem-solving for what your industry and what the market demands, allowing you to leverage their skills to carry your organization across murky waters.

 - Economic impacts of COVID-19

 - The importance of upskilling and reskilling your employees

 - How to approach upskilling and reskilling your employees?

 - Final thoughts: How organizations will rise again after COVID-19